shiraji/KotlinConf2017/talk.md

 How many people say yes to all these questions?

-The purpose of this talk is all you guys are able to contribute Kotlin!
+The purpose of this talk is someone who said yes to the questions become a contributor of kotlin!

-Because Kotlin use git as version control system.
+Because Kotlin use git.
 The repository is in Github.
 And Kotlin is written in Kotlin!!!
 Old part is still java but you need to send PR with only koltin code.

 One thing you must know is kotlin project consist the many features including Kotlin language, kotlin js, kotlin plugins and so on.
 The most external contributors mainly work on Kotlin plugin.
 And this talk focus on contributing Kotlin plugin.